-Ghana's President to chair book launch on Buhari
+Ghana's president to chair book launch on Buhari

+The event will be held on Friday, 19 May, at the State House Conference Center, Abuja.

+This was disclosed in a press statement on Wednesday by presidential spokesperson Garba Shehu.

-According to Babagana Kingibe, the Chairman, Organizing Committee for the event, other distinguished guests expected at the book presentation include Bola Tinubu, the president-elect, and Kashim Shettima, the vice president-elect.
+According to Babagana Kingibe, chairman organising committee for the event, other distinguished guests expected at the book presentation include Bola Tinubu, the President-elect, and Kashim Shettima, the Vice President-elect.

-The books for public presentation are: “STATE OF REPAIR: HOW MUHAMMADU BUHARI TRIED TO TRANSFORM NIGERIA FOR THE BETTER” by Anthony Goldman, former journalist and ex Africa Editor of the Financial Times of London; and “THE LEGACY OF MUHAMMADU BUHARI” by Abu Ibrahim, former representative of Southern Katsina Senatorial District in the National Assembly.
+The books for public presentation are: “STATE OF REPAIR: HOW MUHAMMADU BUHARI TRIED TO TRANSFORM NIGERIA FOR THE BETTER” by Anthony Goldman, former Journalist and ex Africa Editor of the Financial Times of London, and “THE LEGACY OF MUHAMMADU BUHARI” by Abu Ibrahim, a former senator of Southern Katsina District.

-READ ALSO: State House Medical Centre: Buhari to inaugurate N21 billion presidential wing Friday
+Mr Buhari will conclude his eight-year tenure on 29 May when he formally hands over to Mr Tinubu.

 Support PREMIUM TIMES' journalism of integrity and credibility